jms1989/Curve2-Dark/README.md

 ### Notes

-There may be some bugs so if you know how to fix them, open an issue post.
+There may be some bugs so if you know how to fix them, please open an issue post.